 I have set speed records around Iceland and Newfoundland using a GP.
 Around Iceland my expedition partner used a wing.
 I was faster in some conditions and my partner was faster in others.
 The point is that the paddle type was not the critical factor.
 For some ultra-long-distance events, often the goal is to simply “keep the kayak moving” and success is more a function of mental toughness, gruesomely long hours in the kayak, smart trip planning, an efficient route and ability to paddle in conditions rather than simply an impressive top speed.

 To use a GP effectively I strongly recommend that you use the canted blade technique, where you allow the top edge of the blade to tilt forward (matching the angle of your palm when your wrist is held in a neutral position).
-The canted blade stroke buries the blade quickly, helps to eliminate flutter and ventilation and gives a much stronger feeling of power.
-Chris Cunningham of Sea Kayaker magazine wrote that using this technique felt as if it transformed his GP into a wing paddle.
+The canted blade stroke buries the blade quickly, helps to eliminate flutter and ventilation, and gives a much stronger feeling of power.
+There’s a common misconception that a GP has a lot of “slippage” or has a much faster cadence than a wing, this incorrect.
+Try this technique and the blade will feel like it is planted in “mud”, the sensation is very similar to using a wing.
+Chris Cunningham of Sea Kayaker magazine wrote, “switching from the beginner’s stroke to the [canted] stroke was very much like switching between a standard paddle and a wing paddle.
+The increase in the pull on the paddle is readily apparent”.
 Interestingly enough, many practitioners of wing paddles feel right at home with a GP, and many of the same stroke elements work quite well.
 For more information, please see the Qajaq USA technique page.

 In the end, you might view a wing and a GP as complementary, depending on what you want to do, rather than as one type being “better” than the other.
 Think of a golfer deciding between a driver and a 2-iron, for instance.
 It’s a matter of the selecting the right tool for the job.
 For touring, try them both.
 If you continue to use both a GP and a wing they will both teach you something and make you a better paddler.